-We invite you to join us for the ‘Humanitarian Futures’ conference to be held at the Litteraturhuset in Oslo on 7 and 8 June 2023.
+We invite you to join us for the ‘Humanitarian Futures’ conference to be held in the Skram room at the Litteraturhuset in Oslo on 7 and 8 June 2023.

 The conference will be organised around the central themes of: